engula/engula/docs/design.md

 ## Overview

-Engula is a cloud-native storage engine.
+Engula is a cloud-native storage engine for web-scale applications.
-Engula aims to provide reliable and high-performance storage service with minimal cost on cloud platforms.
+Engula aims to provide reliable and high-performance service with minimal cost on cloud platforms.
 Cloud platforms provide elastic resources that can be provisioned and de-provisioned on demand, which opens a wide range of opportunities to re-architect the storage engine to exploit it.
 To achieve this goal, Engula is designed from scratch to take full advantage of elastic resources on these platforms.

 Engula unbundles components of a classic storage engine into single-function units.
 For example, some units are responsible for data storage, while some are responsible for command execution.
-Each unit is a lightweight container that runs on a node and possesses a certain amount of resources on that node.
+Each unit is a lightweight container that runs on a node and possesses a certain amount of resources on the node.
-Nodes are provisioned from the running platform and constitute a unified resource pool to serve units.
+Nodes are provisioned from the running platform and constitute a unified resource pool to serve different kinds of units.
 That said, Engula can be regarded as a unit orchestration system that provides storage service as a whole.

 The design principles of Engula are as follows: